 Beaujolais Nouveau Day has become a world-wide celebration of the release of Beaujolais Nouveau – a red wine from Beaujolais in the Burgundy region of France.

 By law, the annual release of Beaujolais Nouveau takes place at precisely 12.01 am on the third Thursday of November.
-This liberation of the young red wine, made with Gamay grapes harvested just six weeks before bottling is accompanied by fireworks, music and festivities in Beaujolais.
+This liberation of the young red wine, made with Gamay grapes harvested just six to eight weeks before bottling is accompanied by fireworks, music and festivities in Beaujolais.
 It’s an excuse for a party in towns and cities in France as bars and restaurants offer Beaujolais to customers for the night and then often for a limited period after – this isn’t a wine that keeps for long.

 Just what makes this such an eventful release – after all there are many hundreds of different French wines every year but none that seem to attract quite so much joyful anticipation!